 This brings us to the question—what is the best way to incorporate adaptive security into your cybersecurity posture?

-The best practices for building your cybersecurity posture
+The best practices to improve cybersecurity posture

 The following principles outline the best ways to build a security posture that will help you meet new threats in 2022.